Sockeye salmon recommended for listing under Species At Risk Act

 The committee, which meets twice each year, is set to systematically consider other British Columbia salmon populations in the future, including sockeye in other watersheds as well as coho and chinook salmon.

-During a reception last week recognizing the committee's 40 years of service last week, Catherine McKenna, federal Minister of Environment and Climate Change, said she would adopt targeted timelines for dealing with the backlog of recommendations for listing.
+During a reception last week recognizing the committee's 40 years of service, Catherine McKenna, federal Minister of Environment and Climate Change, said she would adopt targeted timelines for dealing with the backlog of recommendations for listing.
 The targets include 24 months for terrestrial species and 36 months for some aquatic species including fish.

-Environmental groups point out that the 2002 Species at Risk Act was actually written with the intention that the committee's recommendations be taken up within nine months but that successive governments have found ways to delay listing.
+Experts say this still falls well outside the nine-month maximum that the Species at Risk Act says can transpire between the committee's report on a species and a decision by the government to list the species or not.

+"The law is clear," said Amir Attaran, a professor with the Ecojustice Environmental Law Clinic at the University of Ottawa.
+"Although several governments in a row have pretended – illegally I believe – that they can start the clock only when they want to."

 Other recommendations announced by the committee on Monday include delisting the peregrine falcon, which was declared endangered decades ago but which has rebounded since the pesticide DDT was banned.
 The committee also assessed three populations of grey whales that migrate through Canadian coastal waters.
 Two of the three, including one that feeds near Vancouver Island, were assessed as endangered.